 Fixed yield cover option

-The provisional yield (the potential yield shown on the schedule of insurance) is the maximum used to set the sum insured per hectare and premiums.
+The provisional yield (or potential yield in the event of a claim) shown on the schedule of insurance is the maximum used to set the sum insured per hectare and premiums.
 The premium and sum insured are only reduced if the potential or harvested yield is less than 75% of the provisional yield.

 Variable yield cover option

-The maximum yield used to calculate the sum insured per hectare is 125% of the provisional yield (100% when dryland cotton yield option is taken).
-The sum insured and premium are variable within this range and an after-harvest declaration is required to finalise the policy.
+The maximum yield used to calculate the sum insured per hectare is 125% of the provisional yield (200% when dryland cotton yield option is taken).
+The sum insured and premium are variable within this range and an after-harvest declaration and ginning results are required to finalise the policy.

 - Is there an excess?